Activities per year

 Lasse Bork (Participant)27 Aug 2014 → 30 Aug 2014

-Activity: Attending an event › Organisation or participation in workshops, courses, or seminars
+Activity: Attending an event › Organisation or participation in workshops, courses, seminars, exhibitions or similar

 Bork, L., Kaltwasser, P. R. & Sercu, P., 27 Aug 2014, EFA: European financial Association Annual Conference: Lugano.